New Caledonia rejects full independence from France again

 PARIS (Reuters) - The South Pacific archipelago of New Caledonia voted against independence from France on Sunday for the second time in as many years, a provisional final count showed.

-The “no” vote won 53.26% of votes with all votes tallied from the territory’s 304 polling stations, a narrower margin of victory than in the 2018 poll.
+The “no” vote won 53.26% of votes cast votes, a narrower margin of victory than in the 2018 poll.

 The result will bring relief to President Emmanuel Macron’s government, whose attention had been focused on the coronavirus pandemic in the run-up to the referendum.